tkonopka/shrt/README.md

- utils | newv | create empty, named vectors utils | nlist | create a named list from a vector or data frame utils | nvec | create named vector from a data frame utils | lengrep | number of hits in a grep search utils | lenu | number of unique elements utils | p0 | paste0 utils | pluck | extract a component from an object or list utils | pluck1 | extract first components from a list of objects
+ utils | newv | create empty, named vectors utils | nlist | create a named list from a vector or data frame utils | nvec | create named vector from a data frame utils | p0 | paste0 utils | pluck | extract a component from an object or list utils | pluck1 | extract first components from a list of objects